jlevy/kmd/README.md

 - A selection system for maintaining context between commands so you can pass outputs of one action into the inputs of another command

-- A simple library for downloading and caching, downsampling, and transcribing videos and audios using Whisper or Deepgram
+- A media cache, which is a mechanism for downloading and caching, downsampling, and transcribing video, audio, using Whisper or Deepgram

+- A content cache, for downloading and caching web pages or other files

 - An LLM-based assistant that wraps the docs and the Kmd source code into a tool that assists you in using or extending Kmd (this part is quite fun)

-- A bunch of little utilities for managing all this, including
+- A bunch of little utilities for making all this easier, including

   - parsing text docs into sentences and paragraphs